JoachimCoenen/Cat-PostProcessing/PostprocessingProfile.md

 ### The anatomy of an effect

+The checkboxes on the left of each value you choose which settings will be overwritten by the profile.
+The checkbox next to the effects doesn't turn effects On or Off, but rather acts like a master switch for overwriting.

 ![Imgur](https://i.imgur.com/K6BykNZ.png)

-The checkboxes on the left of each value you choose which settings will be overridden by the profile.
-The checkbox next to the effects doesn't turn effects On or Off, but rather acts like a master switch for overriding. so
+Here, for example only the intesity of the ambient oclusion effect is overwritten; as well as some of the bloom setings.

 &&& BETTER / MORE EXPLANATION &&&

-### The Override Order
+### The Overwrite Order

-The profile in the post processing manager of your camera overrides post processing volumes with a higher `importance` value, which override volumes with a lower `importance` value, which override volumes, that are set to global.
+The profile in the post processing manager of your camera overwrites post processing volumes with a higher `importance` value, which overwrite volumes with a lower `importance` value, which overwrite volumes, that are set to global.